Big Hero 6 (soundtrack): Development

 Henry Jackman was roped in to compose the score for the film, with an exclusive first look footage revealed on April 3, 2014.
 He saw a preview from the film, six months before the release and started to write music which ranged from a "wide palette of sounds".
-However, he had to write "a big, old-fashioned theme" for Big Hero 6 on piano, which made him spent a week for writing the track.
+However, he had to write "a big, old-fashioned theme" for Big Hero 6 on piano, which took him a week to complete.
 Jackman recalled, "The funny thing with live-action films, these days, is that people want a reduced and minimalist score.
 They shy away from big themes, but the fact that this is a huge super hero film set in an animated film tradition means that you can really go for those colorful tunes [...] the important thing about having those themes is that when you let go of the electronic sections, especially towards the end of the film, you’ve got some real music hiding underneath for when it gets really dramatic."

 The themes ranged from "bouncy and fun" to "emotional".
 He further used a 77-piece orchestra for scoring the main themes due to the emotional content, heroism, jeopardy and the musical cues being a fine-balance in the film.
 Jackman stated "There was something about the visual style that was so grandiose and operatic that I got to use quite a virtuoso orchestration which was nice.
 Disney and the directors were on board for that especially considering today’s current vogue of more post-modern and minimalist use of orchestra, it was very nice to indulge and do so in a more historical style as well."

 An original song "Immortals" was composed for the film and was included in the soundtrack album.
 It was performed by the Fall Out Boy band and was written by the band members Patrick Stump, Pete Wentz, Joe Trohman and Andy Hurley.
 It was played when the Big Hero 6 team is transformed from a group of super smart individuals to a band of high-tech heroes.
 In addition to the digital and physical versions, a 2-disc vinyl edition was available for pre-order through Disney Music Emporium on October 23, and was marketed and released on December 16.